 In the case of the death of an active Denison employee, the beneficiary is paid through the date of death plus twenty-two (22) working days.
-Accrued vacation and up to thirty (30) days of accrued sick leave are also paid.
+Accrued vacation is also paid up to the maximum accrual.

 A layoff is defined as an involuntary separation caused by factors such as lack of work, loss of funds, changes in work patterns, or technological advances.

 When layoffs occur, employees shall be given a two (2) weeks notice or pay not to exceed two (2) weeks pay at the normal rate in lieu of notice.
 Pay for accrued vacation is also given at time of layoff.
 The selection of employees to be laid off shall be based on the needs of the University.
 Length of service and work performance within a classification and department may also be considered at the option of the University.

 Regular employees receive preference for continued employment over employees who have not completed the introductory period within the classification and department.

 Employees subject to layoff may be considered for vacant positions provided the employee has the necessary skills and qualifications, and a record of good work performance, good interpersonal relations and good attendance.

 The priority for recall from layoff shall be determined based upon the staffing needs of the University although length of service and prior work performance within a classification and department may also be considered.
 Recall rights continue for a period equal to the employee's length of service immediately prior to layoff, but not exceeding two (2) years.

 The exit interview is the employee's last formal employment contact with Denison and is normally held by the Director or Associate Director of Human Resources on the employee's last day on the job.

 This interview is held for all terminations regardless of cause.
 All Denison property must be returned before the employee receives his/her final paycheck.
 The Director or Associate Director of Human Resources is responsible for release of the final payroll check.